• PEAK DISTRICT WALKS

 Rucksack

 You’ll need something to carry all this hiking equipment in, and a good rucksack is essential.
-I use The North Face Rodey backpack because it’s got a lot of pockets – perfect for separating wet things from dry, or geocaching kit from hiking kit.
-It’s got two mesh water bottle holders and a bungee cord on the outside, giving you extra storage too when needed.
+I use an Osprey Tempest 20 rucksack for all our day hikes.
+It’s great!
+It’s got a lot of pockets – perfect for separating wet things from dry, or geocaching kit from hiking kit.
 It can hold a surprising amount of hiking gear too, which is great for when you’re hiking with kids and need to carry all their “treasures” home.
+It’s got a pocket for a water bladder too, making it easy to carry your water on a long hike.
+I use the Osprey Hydraulics 2.5 litre bladder and can’t fault it.

 First Aid Kit